-- 265. Local authorities must report their local funding formula to ESFA on a combined modelling tool and proforma, the APT.
-ESFA will calculate academy budgets based on the formula set out in the proforma. - 266.
-While local authorities can use their own spreadsheet modelling for their formula, we strongly recommend the APT is populated alongside their own models to ensure consistency between them and avoid unnecessary delay in the submission process. - 267.
-To help local authorities plan and model their funding formula, we will provide an APT formulated with the 2019 to 2020 dataset, in October 2019; this is for planning purposes only.
-A final APT will be available in December 2019 with information from the October census, and include the changes announced in the DSG settlement.
-Local authorities must submit their final APT by 21 January 2020.
+- 363. Local authorities must report their local funding formula to ESFA on a combined modelling tool and proforma, the APT.
+We will calculate academy budgets based on the formula set out in the proforma. - 364.
+While local authorities can use their own spreadsheet modelling for their formula, we strongly recommend the APT is populated alongside their own models to ensure consistency between them and avoid unnecessary delay in the submission process. - 365.
+To help local authorities plan and model their funding formula, we provided a final APT on 17 December 2019 with information from the October census, and including the changes announced in the DSG settlement.
+Local authorities must have submitted their final APT by 21 January 2020. - 366.
+Where in exceptional circumstances, a local authority has made a significant change to a disapplication request for a movement from the schools block we recognise that we cannot finalise the APT until a decision on the disapplication has been reached. - 367.
+We will aim to make final decisions in time to allow the local authorities concerned to submit their final APT by 14 February 2020.
+Local authorities considering this should ensure that they have procedures in place to meet the requirement to calculate maintained school budgets by 28 February 2020; this includes gaining political ratification of budgets. - 368.
+The APT is an integrated tool which contains a range of information, including the underpinning data for school level allocations, details of how split site and PFI allocations have been calculated, and the methods used for de-delegation of services. - 369.
+The APT contains a range of validation checks to identify inconsistencies in the data local authorities have entered, and to highlight where required data and information may be missing. - 370.
+Local authorities should have ensured that all validation checks have passed before submitting the APT; we have provided detailed guidance on how to use the APT, and can work with local authorities individually where needed.

-- 268. Where in exceptional circumstances, a local authority has made a significant change to a disapplication request for a movement from the schools block by 16 January 2020, we recognise that we will need to extend its APT deadline. - 269.
-We will aim to make final decisions in time to allow the local authorities concerned to submit their APT by 14 February 2020.
-Local authorities considering this should ensure that they have procedures in place to meet the requirement to calculate maintained school budgets by 29 February 2020; this includes gaining political ratification of budgets. - 270.
-The APT is an integrated tool which contains a range of information, including the underpinning data for school level allocations, details of how split site and PFI allocations have been calculated, and the methods used for de-delegation of services.
-The APT contains a range of validation checks to identify inconsistencies in the data local authorities have entered, and to highlight where required data and information may be missing.
-Local authorities should ensure that all validation checks are passed before submitting the APT; we will provide detailed guidance on how to use the APT, and can work with local authorities individually where needed. - 271.
-Local authorities must ensure they have built the relevant political approval into their planning as the deadlines shown in the timetable below are critical to achieving the advantages of issuing earlier budgets.
-We appreciate that formulas often have to be approved by the local authority's cabinet or lead member, so it is important that the forward plan takes account of this. - 272.
-To speed up the approval process in January, once the DSG and pupil numbers are known, we strongly advise that local authorities obtain earlier approval for the principles they will use to balance the budget if pupil numbers turn out differently to the estimates they used.
+- 371. Local authorities must ensure they have built the relevant political approval into their planning, as the deadlines shown in the timetable below are critical to achieving the advantages of issuing earlier budgets.
+We appreciate that formulas often have to be approved by the local authority's cabinet or lead member, so it is important that the forward plan takes account of this. - 372.
+To speed up the approval process,, once the DSG and pupil numbers are known, we strongly advise that local authorities obtain earlier approval for the principles they will use to balance the budget if pupil numbers turn out differently to the estimates they used.
 Examples could include scaling back the basic per pupil entitlement across all key stages or carrying forward any marginal shortfall on DSG to the following financial year.